When a co-worker dies

 • Hold or participate in a fundraiser for a special cause or for the family of the deceased.

 • Create a book of memories to give to the family.
-Many people are not aware of the work-life of the people they love.
+Many people are not aware of the work accomplishments of the people they love.
 These will be unique memories for the family and a way for you to express feelings and memories privately.

 • Attend the funeral or memorial service.

 People experience grief differently.
-You or a coworker who was particularly close to a person who died may feel depressed, absentminded, short-tempered, or exhausted.
+You or a co-worker who was particularly close to a person who died may feel depressed, absentminded, short-tempered or exhausted.
 These are all normal feelings.
+There is no "right" or "wrong" way to grieve a loss.